intel-lab-lkp/linux/Documentation/virt/kvm/halt-polling.rst

 Thus this is a per vcpu (or vcore) value.

-During polling if a wakeup source is received within the halt polling interval, the interval is left unchanged.
-In the event that a wakeup source isn't received during the polling interval (and thus schedule is invoked) there are two options, either the polling interval and total block time[0] were less than the global max polling interval (see module params below), or the total block time was greater than the global max polling interval.
+During polling if a wakeup source is not received within the halt polling interval (and thus schedule is invoked), the interval is always shrunk in shrink_halt_poll_ns().
+In the event that a wakeup source is received during the polling interval, polling interval is left unchanged if total block time is below or equal to current interval value otherwise there are two options, either the polling interval and total block time[0] were less than the global max polling interval (see module params below), or the total block time was greater than the global max polling interval.

 In the event that both the polling interval and total block time were less than the global max polling interval then the polling interval can be increased in